Dr. Elina (Eleni Elda) Takola

 Meta-analysis course

 I use meta-analyses and evidence syntheses to examine the relationships between organisms and their environment.
-My research focuses on exploring the impact of landscape heterogeneity on spatial dynamics of species and how this ultimately affects biodiversity patterns.
-In addition, I am interested in unveiling how landscape heterogeneity affects the effectiveness of conservation measures.
+My past research was revolving around Behavioural Ecology and niche individual specialization.
+My current research focuses on exploring the impact of landscape heterogeneity on species' resource use and how this ultimately affects biodiversity patterns.
+In addition, I am interested in unveiling how landscape dynamics affect the effectiveness of conservation measures.
+My goal is to help bridging the conservation gap and produce useful research.

 I am a strong advocate of open science practices and an active member of the Society for Open Reliable Transparent Ecology and Evolutionary biology-SORTEE (member of the conference committee since 2021).
+I believe that knowledge should be free and accessible to everyone.
+Since science and ecology are inherently political, we should coordinate our efforts to protect the environment from corporate depredation and administrational lethargy.
 My research is committed to promoting inclusion, accessibility and interdisciplinarity, while renouncing helicopter research and scientific misconduct.

 • “Hutchinson’s ecological niche for individuals”, talk on the 11th Jan.
 2022 in N. Dingemanse’s Lab (University of Munich).